nloh15/sleep-tracker/readme.txt

 The feature we added is local notifications.
 At 9am everyday, there will be a notification sent to the user's device to as a reminder to log their sleep data.

 13. If you backed up logged data, where does it back up to?
--
+N/A

 14. Did you add any "extra" features, such as other data to log, the ability to edit or delete data, or changes to the styling of the app?
 If so, what did you add?
 How do these add to the experience of the app?
-We changed the styling of the app to make it more appealing.
+We changed the styling of the app to make it more appealing, by adding icons, images and changing fonts.
+We also added some features for the history page for easy data visualization.
+For sleep history, we added the visualization of total hours per day, and for sleepiness history, we added average sleepiness levels per day.